We’ve had this fantasy about whisking our entire family off to an exotic location for some time now.

 Take a trip to their new hometown.
 This can certainly cut down on costs, and the newly self-reliant don’t have to find a way to take off work.
 Most young adults are early in their careers and don’t get a lot of vacation time, so heading to their hometowns is how we do manage to get our whole brood together for the holidays now that they are all out on their own.

-Lucky for us, our girls, The Piglet and Decibel, live in New York City and The Boy lives in Alaska — both fantastic destinations — but almost every place has something to offer.
+Lucky for us, our girls, The Piglet lives in Paris, Decibel lives in New York City, and The Boy lives in Alaska — both fantastic destinations — but almost every place has something to offer.
 Like most people, they have never been to many of the attractions right in their own backyards, so our visits become a vacation for us, and stay-cations for them.

 Rent a house for a week (or a weekend).
 Pick a location that is easy for everyone to get to and has accommodations big enough for everyone to stay together, just like the good old days.